curl/everything-curl/usingcurl/netrc.md

 **password string**

 Supply a password.
-If this token is present, curl will supply the specified string if the remote server requires a password as part of the login process.
+If this token is present, curl supplies the specified string if the remote server requires a password as part of the login process.
 Note that if this token is present in the .netrc file you really **should** make sure the file is not readable by anyone besides the user.
 You cannot use a space when you enter the password.

 **macdef name**

 Define a macro.
 This is **not supported by curl**.
-In order for the rest of the `.netrc` to still work fine, curl will properly skip every definition done with `macdef` that it finds.
+In order for the rest of the `.netrc` to still work fine, curl properly skips every definition done with `macdef` that it finds.

 ## Example